In the ever-expanding world of cloud computing, data has become the lifeblood of organizations. The...

 Ultimately, you need to think about how you want to slice your data for analysis and find a (means) method that gives you the dimensions needed to achieve that (end) goal.

-Whether you choose to tag using a traditional approach or by integrating with a data source such as a CMDB or if you choose to skip tagging altogether and use account-based structures, Envisor Cloud Analytics can meet your needs.
+Whether you choose to tag using a traditional approach or by integrating with a data source such as a CMDB or if you choose to skip tagging altogether and use account-based structures, Envisor can meet your needs.
 Purpose-built for Run-level maturity and built on an open data lake architecture, it easily accommodates integration with enterprise data sources.
-Get in touch with us to learn more., we’d love to hear from you.
+Get in touch with us to learn more.
+We’d love to hear from you.